OpenNebula/docs/source/integration_and_development/references/compile.rst

         -   /var/log/one
         -   /var/run/one

-    By using ``./install.sh -r``, dinamically generated files will not be removed.
+    By using ``./install.sh -r``, dynamically generated files will not be removed.

 The packages do a ``system-wide`` installation.
 To create a similar environment, create a ``oneadmin`` user and group, and execute: